Peter Monoszló: Saxon rebellion

 In 1277, Peter Monoszló had to face with a widespread revolt among the Saxons which caused severe destruction in Transylvania.
 According to historian Jenő Szűcs, Peter intended to extend the bishopric's influence over the provostry of Szeben (today Sibiu, Romania), but encountered sharp resistance from the Saxons.
 The bishop responded with violence, and a certain Alard, gräf (geréb) of the Saxon community in Vízakna (today Ocna Sibiului, Romania) was executed along with three canons.
 Alard's son, John took revenge and led a revolt against the diocese.
 The rebellion spread quickly, the infuriated Saxons stormed into the newly built St. Michael's Cathedral, see of the diocese on 21 February, looted the treasury, desecrated the shrines and massacred there about 2,000 asylum seekers, including canons, archdeacons and other priests.
 The Saxons also scorched and burned churches in the surrounding countryside.

 Peter's immediate superior, Stephen Báncsa, the Archbishop of Kalocsa considered the revolt as "ethnically motivated" which was strengthened by the Saxons' "wistfulness for robbery".
 However earlier charters confirmed Peter's ethnic ignorance: he had approved the Saxon Dominicans' indulgences in Segesvár (today Sighișoara, Romania) and also employed Saxon carpenters at the construction of the St. Michael's Cathedral.
 The convened assembly at Rákos in May 1277 declared Ladislaus to be of age.
 The Estates authorized the fifteen-year-old monarch to restore internal peace with all possible means.
 On 30 May, Báncsa summoned an ecclesiastic congregatio in Buda, where Peter and other six bishops participated, and excommunicated John and his Saxon followers.
 The prelates also ordered them to pay reparations for their "devilish fury rampage".
-Despite the sentence, Peter had to rebuild the cathedral from own budget ten years later, when commissioned stonemason John, son of Tyno to erect and restore the cathedral's damaged walls and tower.
+Despite the sentence, Peter had to rebuild the cathedral from his own budget ten years later, when he commissioned stonemason John, son of Tyno, to erect and restore the cathedral's damaged walls and tower.
 Ladislaus' faithful prelate, Archbishop-elect Nicholas Kán launched a royal punitive expedition against the Saxons in Szeben region in 1278, in the same time with the defeat of the Geregye dominion.
 As compensation, Peter was granted destroyed royal lands in Gyulafehérvár for the purpose of colonization.
 The bishop started to construct episcopal castles throughout the diocese.
 For instance, Leányvár in Szászfenes (today Florești, Romania) was built between 1282 and 1300 to invigilate the local Saxon communities and the rival Kolozsmonostor Abbey, in addition to protect the possessions of the cathedral chapter.
 He acquired the village (then simply Fenes) itself sometime between 1291 and 1299, which then split into Saxon and Vlach-inhabited parts after the latter's settlement by Peter Monoszló (present-day Florești and Vlaha in Romania, respectively).